dairui01/PDAN/README.md

 The code is tested in Python3.7 + PyTorch1.2 environment and the overall code framework is adapted from the [Superevent](https://github.com/piergiaj/super-events-cvpr18).

 For training and testing this code, please download the Charades dataset from this [link](https://prior.allenai.org/projects/charades) and follow this [repository](https://github.com/piergiaj/pytorch-i3d) to extract the snippet-level I3D feature.
+The RGB-Pretrained model can be downloaded via [Link](https://mybox.inria.fr/f/ad5677e6c480423e8b73/?dl=1).

 If you find this work useful for your research, please cite our [paper](https://openaccess.thecvf.com/content/WACV2021/html/Dai_PDAN_Pyramid_Dilated_Attention_Network_for_Action_Detection_WACV_2021_paper.html):